utahnews/HTMLSoups/README.md

 3. **Configuration**: Start with specific selectors when you know the site structure, and let the parser adapt over time.
 4. **Validation**: Validate parsed content to ensure quality before using the results.
 5. **Rate Limiting**: Implement appropriate rate limiting when parsing multiple articles to respect website policies.
+6. **Content Models**: Choose between generic and custom content models based on your needs:
+   - Use `GenericHTMLContent` for quick prototyping or simple use cases
+   - Create custom models for type-safe, domain-specific content

 ## Architecture